Our free membership, business.com+, takes the pain out of choosing new business services.

 When should you consolidate business debt?

-• You have multiple high-interest debts.
-If your business is juggling several loans or business credit cards with high interest rates, consolidating your debt into a single loan with a lower interest rate can lead to significant savings over time.
+• You have multiple high-interest debts: If your business is juggling several loans or business credit cards with high interest rates, consolidating your debt into a single loan with a lower interest rate can lead to significant savings over time.

-• Debt management is overwhelming.
-Managing multiple loan payments can be time-consuming and stressful.
+• Debt management is overwhelming: Managing multiple loan payments can be time-consuming and stressful.
 Consolidating into a single monthly payment can simplify your financial operations.

-To further illustrate when you should consolidate business debt, here are some good and bad reasons to move forward with business debt consolidation:
+Here are some good and bad reasons to move forward with business debt consolidation:

 Reason to consolidate